June 7, 2022

-Rosalyn Page is an award-winning journalist, content writer and editor with 20 years of experience working for outlets in Australia, the UK and Asia covering consumer technology, marketing, media, travel and culture.
+Rosalyn Page is an award-winning journalist, content writer and editor with 20 years of freelance and professional writing experience working for outlets in Australia, the UK and Asia covering consumer technology, marketing, media, travel and culture.
 Her work has appeared in newspapers, magazines, websites, books and journals.
 Some Notes From A Broad is her side-gig, an arts and culture blog.
+This blog was originally written fall 2020, read on for the 2022 update.

 How did you get into freelancing and has it changed in 20 years?